-For my final capstone project at Harvard, I decided to develop a comprehensive bias transformation program.
-Dissatisfied with the programs I have seen and experienced – I found them to be too general, deductive, and unable to cause permanent shifts in the participants – The Implicit Bias Transformation Program (IBTP) addresses the limitations of the interventions that have preceded it by taking a more personalized and internally-focused approach, utilizing a methodology that works with the implicit aspect of individual beliefs through uncovering and addressing the origins and emotions surrounding these biases.
-The program’s goal is to help motivated individuals ultimately transform their implicit biases – using combination of conceptual change instruction, metacognitive exercises and emotional explorations to specifically target the automated aspect of their biased beliefs.
+For Siobahn Hotaling’s final capstone project at Harvard, she decided to develop a comprehensive bias transformation program.
+Dissatisfied with the programs she had researched and experienced – she found them to be too general, deductive, and unable to cause permanent shifts in the participants – Siobahn developed The Implicit Bias Transformation Program (IBTP).
+The IBTP addresses the limitations of the interventions that have preceded it by taking a more personalized and internally-focused approach.
+The program utilizes a methodology that works with the implicit aspect of individual beliefs through uncovering and addressing the origins and emotions surrounding these biases.
+The ultimate goal of the IBTP is to help motivated individuals transform their implicit biases – using combination of conceptual change instruction, metacognitive exercises and emotional explorations to specifically target the automated aspect of their biased beliefs.

 The Implicit Bias Transformation Program is an individualized, intensive program that is designed to assist willing participants in identifying, examining, and ultimately transforming their implicit bias.
 Implicit bias is a generally subconscious, automatic form of bias that most individuals lack awareness of; however, these biases still have a great deal of influence on our thoughts, emotions, and behavior towards others, and therefore need to be addressed.